Double Decreases: Left Right Center - 18 Methods

 Quick steps

 Slip one stitch purlwise.
-Slip two stitches knitwise, one at a time, to the RH needle.
-Return the 2 stitches to the LH needle by inserting the LH needle from right to left and withdrawing the RH needle.
-Then, slip one stitch back to the LH needle without changing the orientation.
-Finally, purl 3 stitches together.
+Slip two stitches knitwise, one at a time.
+Return these two stitches to LH needle by inserting LH needle from right to left and withdrawing RH needle.
+Then, slip one stitch back to LH needle without changing the orientation.
+Purl 3 stitches together.

-Detailed Written Instructions
+Detailed Written Instructions [Link]

-Just to decrease 2 stitches, there are already 13 different methods — maybe even more.
+Just to decrease 2 stitches, there are already 18 different methods — maybe even more.
 There’s always something new to learn in knitting, right?

 Try out each method to find the one that works best for you.
 If any step feels confusing, simply pause, slow down, and start again from step 1.

-Honestly, while writing "Double Decreases: Left Right Center - 13 Methods", I felt like my mind was lost in the matrix!
+Honestly, while writing "Double Decreases: Left Right Center - 18 Methods", I felt like my mind was lost in the matrix!

 Post a Comment